myyk/godot-playlists/README.md

 You can install it via the Asset Library or [downloading a copy](https://github.com/myyk/godot-playlist/archive/refs/heads/main.zip) from GitHub.

+## Usage

+Either add an `AudioStreamPlaylistPlayer` or `AudioStreamDirectoryPlayer` to your scene to continuously play a playlist in your project.

+`AudioStreamPlaylistPlayer` - Can take filepaths for the playlist.

+`AudioStreamDirectoryPlayer` - Can take a directory and extensions and create a playlist from that.

 ## Version

 Godot Playlist **requires at least Godot 4.2**.